harshita-bfly/harshita-bfly/README.md

  ## 💫 About Me:
 - :star: I’m a pre-final year student at IGDTUW in CSE.

-- 🌱 I’m currently exploring AI-ML and speech technology.
+- 🌱 I’m exploring AI-ML and speech technology.

 - 💬 Ask me about C++, Python, SQL, C#.